rimrock-labs/helios-cli/README.md

 This is the main focus of the Rimrock dev lab!

-We are looking to develop a production-grade performance data collection system.
+We are developing a production-grade performance data collection system.
 This system will not only let teams understand what their dotnet applications are doing (at the code level) but also help teams improve their applications by automatically spotting well-known performance bottlenecks.

-We are just coming online so stay tuned!

-## ⚒️ Active Work Areas (as of 8/11/2023)
+## ⚒️ Active Work Progress (as of 8/23/2023)

 The below work is geared towards an **ALPHA** release.